+USC is committed to making reasonable accommodations to assist individuals with disabilities in reaching their academic potential.
+If you have a disability which may impact your performance, attendance, or grades in this course and require accommodations, you must first register with the Office of Disability Services and Programs (www.usc.edu/disability).
+DSP provides certification for students with disabilities and helps arrange the relevant accommodations.
 Any student requesting academic accommodations based on a disability is required to register with Disability Services and Programs (DSP) each semester.
 A letter of verification for approved accommodations can be obtained from DSP.
 Please be sure the letter is delivered to me (or to your TA) as early in the semester as possible.
-DSP is located in STU 301 and is open 8:30 a.m.-5:00 p.m., Monday through Friday.
+DSP is located in GFS (Grace Ford Salvatori Hall) 120 and is open 8:30 a.m.-5:00 p.m., Monday through Friday.
 The phone number for DSP is (213) 740-0776.
-For more information visit www.usc.edu/disability.
+Email: ability@usc.edu.